Abel Tasman: Legacy

 His portrait has been on four New Zealand postage stamp issues, on a 1992 5 NZD coin, and on 1963, 1966 and 1985 Australian postage stamps.

 In the Netherlands, many streets are named after him.
-In Lutjegast, the village he was born, there is a museum dedicated to his life and travels.
+In Lutjegast, the village where he was born, there is a museum dedicated to his life and travels.

+Tasman's life was dramatised for radio in Early in the Morning (1946) a play by Ruth Park.